-It’s always best to speak with a surrogacy attorney to learn all about the intricate details of a surrogacy contract.
+Disclaimer: It’s always best to speak with a surrogacy attorney to learn about the intricate details of a surrogacy contract.
 While this article offers some helpful information, it should not be taken as strict legal advice.
 Only an attorney can provide that.

 Your surrogacy attorney is an integral part of drafting your gestational surrogacy agreement.
-While you may be able to find a sample surrogacy contract online, completing a contract without legal guidance will not fully protect you from the potential risks and liabilities of being a surrogate.
+While you may be able to find a sample surrogacy contract and a surrogacy contract template online, completing a contract without legal guidance will not fully protect you from the potential risks and liabilities of being a surrogate.

 What is Included in a Surrogacy Contract?

 Every surrogacy will look different based on the needs and preferences of the surrogate and the intended parents — and their surrogacy contract will reflect those personal circumstances.

 In general, a well-drafted surrogacy agreement will include:

 - Financial information: Including the base compensation and any additional compensation you’ll receive for other surrogacy- and pregnancy-related expenses